Love Me (Justin Bieber song): Reception

-The song was one of the most well-received on the album.
+The song was one of the most well-received on the EP.
 Mikael Wood of Entertainment Weekly said "Bieber's better on "Love Me", where he riffs on the Cardigans' "Lovefool" atop a killer electro-glam groove."
-Mark Hirsh The Boston Globe, which was one of the few reviewers that gave the album a mixed analysis, said that "Love Me" was the essential song on the set.
+Mark Hirsh The Boston Globe, which was one of the few reviewers that gave the EP a mixed analysis, said that "Love Me" was the essential song on the set.
 Washington Post also cited the song as one of the album's best, referring to it as a "modest club track."
 The New York Times said the track is "probably the only release in recent memory that owes debts to both the Cardigans."
 Mike Diver of BBC Music called the song an "electro-infused reinterpretation of The Cardigans' Lovefool, where Bieber exhibits the right kind of attitude, playful and endearing."
 Diver preferred Bieber in the song and wanted more of "the cheeky chap rightfully having the time of his young life", rather than the "adolescent playboy".
 "Love Me" had debuted on the Canadian Hot 100 and Billboard Hot 100 at twelve and thirty-seven.
 It spent twelve non-consecutive weeks on the Canadian chart and four in the United States.
 On the week ending January 10, 2010, "Love Me" entered the UK Singles Chart at eighty-two, and later peaked at seventy-one.
 It also debuted and peaked on the UK R&B chart at twenty-three, remaining on the chart for three weeks.
-It debuted and peaked in Australia at 100.
+It debuted in Australia at 100 and peaked at 65.